-For many sites, some visitors use English in their search phrases despite the site being localised in a different language.
+For many sites, some visitors use English in their search phrases despite the site being localized in a different language.
 Searches and completions with known concepts in English are automatically understood and catered, even if product data is provided in the locale of the market.
-This reduces the need for manually localised synonyms for known concepts.
+This reduces the need for manually localized synonyms for known concepts.

 Automated conceptual synonyms¶

 Since concepts are automatically extracted from the data and a concept can be identified through multiple terms, known synonyms automatically works for extracted concepts without any manual work.